clund12/MDPH612-project/README.md

 - Simple stepper motor script to test whether the set-up is correct when the parts arrive
 - Stepper motor script with microstepping and hardware-based timing
 - Initial Archimedes screw plans

-### To be solved:
--There is no position feedback possible with the stepper motor.
-How to zero the phantom position at every start-up?
-Idea: Manually spin the screw so that the washer/phantom is at the edge (motor side).